mechawrench/wificom-docs/docs/apps.md

 ## w0rld

 WiFi is supported!
 See [w0rld Integration](w0rld_integration.md).

-w0rld is working with WiFiCom in serial mode on Windows but not on Android.
+Also works in serial mode.

+## NacaBattle

+WiFi is supported!

 ## Alpha Terminal and Serial